 For the effective provision of external assistance under PACPLAN, it is vital to move equipment, materials and personnel on-site without undue delay or formality.
 It is essential that each government participating in PACPLAN has in place administrative arrangements to expedite customs, immigration and quarantine procedures for equipment and personnel entering or leaving its territory for the purpose of assisting it, or another government, in responding to a marine spill.
-The IMO have developed guidelines for international assistance in 2013 that will be useful for inclusion in NATPLANs.
+The IMO is developing guidelines for international assistance, to be ready in 2013, that will be useful for inclusion in NATPLANs.